Sourcing More Sustainably

 Packaging Goals: 100% of private brand packaging is recyclable, reusable or industrially compostable by 2025.
 100% of private brand packaging is labeled How2Recycle® by 2022.

 See how we are addressing plastic waste in our value chain through a three-pronged strategy.
+Explore the new Produce Packaging Guidelines available on the Retail Link Supplier Academy (you’ll be prompted to sign in Retail Link).

 Because most emissions in the retail sector lie in product supply chains rather than in stores and distribution centers, in 2017, we started Project Gigaton — our initiative to engage suppliers in climate action along with NGOs and other stakeholders.